Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Related Work

 \section{Related Work}

-Automatic DR grading has attracted tremendous research interests because of its enormous demand.
-The early attempts for DR grading from fundus images were usually done with two steps: handcrafted feature extraction and classification \cite{Pinz1998Mapping,Sopharak2009Automatic}.
+Automatic medical image analysis has attracted tremendous research interests because of its enormous demand, such as cancer detection based on computed tomography (CT) or whole sliding image (WSI) \cite{qi2020automated,lin2015inference,Wang2020Weakly}, fetal standard planes detection via ultrasound imaging \cite{Chen2017Ultrasound} and brain disease prognosis using magnetic resonance imaging (MRI).
+In this paper, we focus on the DR severity grading from fundus image.
+The early attempts for DR grading from the fundus images were usually done with two steps: handcrafted feature extraction and classification \cite{Pinz1998Mapping,Sopharak2009Automatic}.
 Acharya {\em et al.} \cite{Acharya2009Computer} used image-processing techniques to extract features from blood vessels and some key lesions and then classified the fundus images into five grades.
 Recently, CNN-based algorithms have shown superior performance in computer vision and brought powerful tools for DR assessment \cite{Alexnet,arcadu2019deep,nielsen2018deep,LiTMI2020}.
 Unlike handcrafted features, these deep networks can automatically learn discriminative features from large scale data.

-Since DR severity grades have high corelation with lesions existing in the fundus, some researchers also try to detect some key DR-related lesions \cite{Adal2018Automated,Playout2019}.
+Since DR severity grades have a high correlation with lesions existing in the fundus, some researchers also try to detect some key DR-related lesions \cite{Adal2018Automated,Playout2019}.
 Pixel-level lesion segmentation is a popular way to accurately achieve both the locations and contours of the lesions.
 Eftekheri {\em et al.} \cite{Eftekheri2019Microaneurysm} aim to segment MAs out of fundus images via a two-step CNN.
 Chudzik {\em et al.} \cite{Chudzik2018Exudate} utilize fully convolutional neural networks (FCNNs) for exudate segmentation.
 Yan {\em et al.} \cite{yan2019Learning} propose a mutually local-global algorithm for lesion segmentation based on U-Net \cite{unet}.
 Due to the shortage of pixel-level annotated data, the results of the lesion segmentation approaches are far from promising in practice.

 Another way to locate abnormal regions is patch-level lesion detection.
 Patch-level annotations are relatively easy to obtain compared with pixel-level annotations.
 Silberman {\em et al.} \cite{Silberman2010Case} extract SIFT (scale invariant feature transform) features in the image patches and utilized SVM (support vector machine) to distinguish patches with exudates.
 Haloi {\em et al.} \cite{Haloi2016,Haloi2015} achieve promising performance in MA and exudate detection based on sliding windows and CNN classifiers.
 Van Grinsven {\em et al.} \cite{TMI2016} propose a selective sampling method for fast hemorrhage detection.
 Srivastava {\em et al.} \cite{Srivastava2017} achieve robust performance in finding MAs and hemorrhages based on multiple kernel learning methods.